Fine Art A Level

 |Campus||English Bridge Campus|

-|Start date||3 September 2019|
+|Start date||2 September 2024|

 |Course code||ART-AL (2426)|

-You will build on the knowledge and skills gained in Year 1 to develop work that demonstrates a more independent, personal and ambitious character.
-You must also produce a personal written investigation of up to 3000 words that will support your practical work.
+Personal Investigation (Component 1) and External Set Assignment (Component 2).
+You will build on the knowledge and skills gained previously, to develop work that demonstrates a more independent, personal, and ambitious character.
+You must also produce a personal written investigation of up to 3000 words to support your practical work.

-You will have the opportunity to attend “Create Your Future” UCAS Art and Design Convention in Manchester, to find out about all creative courses in the UK.
+You will have the opportunity to attend the “Create Your Future” UCAS Art and Design Convention in Manchester, to find out about all creative courses in the UK.

-You can apply online via the APPLY NOW button and then add an additional 2 or 3 subjects to make up your academic programme.
-You can also apply for a second, alternative programme of study on the application page.
+You can apply online via the APPLY NOW button and then add an additional two or three subjects to make up your academic programme.
+You can also apply for a second, alternative vocational programme of study via a separate application.
 If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email firstname.lastname@example.org

-A Level Fine Art (Biology and English Literature)
+A Level Fine Art (Graphic Communication, Spanish)